 The first Belmond hotel to open under new LVMH ownership is a gut renovation of the 14-room property in the postcard-perfect Italian riviera town.
 The new design includes local and nautical touches in everything from the design to the room names.
 (April)

 Add a strong does of Japanese wabi-sabi to Ibiza's inner hippie, and you'll end up with this hillside hotel with four swimming pools.
-(April)
+(Summer)

 Banyan Tree's first European property will be perched on an idyllic hilltop overlooking the turquoise waters in the majestic bay of Benitses in Akra Punta.
-(Spring)
+(Summer)

 London's ultra-cool hotel chain debuts their first Italy outpost in Salario, the under-explored residential neighborhood known for its funky bistros, leafy parks, and salumerie.
 (Spring)